CrackerCat/Quack/README.md

 # Quack

-Quack is a powerful and simple SMS flooder with big functional.
+Quack is a powerful and fast tool with big functional for performing SMS flooding attacks.